katamaran-project/katamaran/README.md

 shallow embedding of desugared Sail.

 This repository contains the development of MicroSail, a deep embedding of Sail in Coq which we hope to develop into a full Sail backend.
+It requires Coq 8.8 or later.

 Motivation
 ----------